Compressive Statistical Learning with Random Feature Moments

-On the one hand, results from compressed sensing tell us that given a model set $\Model$ that has proper ``low-dimensional'' properties, it is possible to choose a small $\nMeasures$ and design $\SketchingOperatorProb$ such that the LRIP holds, and the ideal decoder $\Delta$ has stable recovery guarantees of elements of $\Model$ from their compressed version obtained with $\SketchingOperatorProb$.
+For many other learning tasks, the choice of the model set $\Model$ results from a tradeoff between several needs.
+On the one hand, results from compressed sensing suggest that given a model set $\Model$ that has proper ``low-dimensional'' properties, it is possible to choose a small sketch size $\nMeasures$ and design the sketching operator $\SketchingOperatorProb$ such that the LRIP~\eqref{eq:lowerRIP_excess} holds, and the ideal decoder $\Delta$ in~\eqref{eq:DefIdealDecoder} --- or its relaxed version in~\eqref{eq:ThmDecoder2} --- is guaranteed to stably recover probability distributions in $\Model$ from their compressed version obtained with $\SketchingOperatorProb$.
 This calls for the choice of a ``small'' model set.
 On the other hand, and perhaps more importantly, the model set should not be ``too small'' in order to ensure that the obtained control of the excess risk is nontrivial.

-Ideally, when the loss is non-negative, the bias term $\distIOP(\instProb,\Model)$ in the excess risk~\eqref{eq:MainRiskBound} should be small when the true optimum risk is small, and even vanish when the true optimum risk vanishes, i.e. when $\Risk(\instProb,\hyp^{\star}) = \inf_{\hyp \in \HypClass} \Risk(\instProb,\hyp) = 0$.
-The ``smallest'' model with this property is the collection
+Ideally, in the common case of compression-type tasks, as defined below, the bias term in the excess risk~\eqref{eq:MainBoundExcessRisk} should be small when the true optimum risk is small, and even vanish when the true optimum risk vanishes, i.e. when $\inf_{\hyp \in \HypClass} \Risk(\Prob,\hyp) = 0$.